Cardano-After-Dark/dred/onchain/temp/dred-network-registry.api.md

     id: number[];
     // (undocumented)
     memberToken: string;
+    // Warning: (ae-forgotten-export) The symbol "NodeOpsInfo" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
     opsInfo: NodeOpsInfo;
+    // Warning: (ae-forgotten-export) The symbol "NeighborhoodState" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
     state: NeighborhoodState;
     // (undocumented)
     type: string;
+    // Warning: (ae-forgotten-export) The symbol "UpdateInfo" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
     updateInfo: /*minStructField*/ UpdateInfo | undefined;
 }